magenta/magenta/README.md

 ## Generating MIDI

-You can now create your own melodies with TensorFlow using one of our models:

-**[Melody RNN](magenta/models/melody_rnn)**: A simple recurrent neural network for predicting melodies.
+You can now create your own melodies with TensorFlow using one of the various configurations of our [Melody RNN](magenta/models/melody_rnn) model; a recurrent neural network for predicting melodies.

 ## Using a MIDI Instrument